ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa3/index.md

 ## Grading

-A grader with wheat and chaff implementations will be made available by FILL, along with a complete grade breakdown.
+A grader with wheat and chaff implementations will be made available by Monday, Jan 29, along with a complete grade breakdown.
 The rough grade breakdown is:

 - 15% README
 - 25% testing